 First of all, Tor is not the hammer-wielding god.
 Indeed, it’s an open source network of virtual tunnels that offers users to protect their privacy and security on the Internet.
 Furthermore, the Tor network allows organizations, individuals or other types of Tor users to share information without compromising their privacy.

 Tor Project provides Tor browser, a free Firefox-based software based in Panama, to access the deep web.
 And it works like any other browser, while allowing you to browse anonymously both normal and deep web sites.
 However, it doesn’t work as a VPN: There’s no encryption.
 So you’re in the clear and your ISP, for example, can access your traffic data.
 Therefore, you should always use your Tor connection with a VPN.
 Connecting to the VPN will ensure that your server location stays completely hidden.
-Looking for the best VPN for Tor?
+Looking for a Tor VPN free service or the best VPN for Tor browser?
 Read below.

 How to install Tor?